 Google Stadia is a platform that lets you stream games onto almost any screen in your home.
+(See our full Google Stadia review for more details.)
 The PlayStation 4 is a traditional console with a huge game library and plenty of extra features.
 But which one is the superior system?

 On one hand, it's difficult to say, because Stadia and PS4 offer fairly different underlying services.
 The two aren't directly comparable.

 On the other hand, the PS4 is the clear winner.
 And that's understandable, because it's been out since 2013, whereas Stadia just launched in November 2019.